Frequently Asked Questions

 Can I do this?

-If you’ve never done a bike race, then maybe the 12 mile ride or 50 mile race is right for you.
-If you want an epic challenge, go for the 144 mile route - but be prepared!
+If you’ve never done a bike race, then start with the 50 mile race.
+If you want an epic challenge, go for the 150 mile route - but be prepared!
 Note where the routes’ major climbs and offroad sections are too.

 You can stop as much or as little as you want along the course.
 Just make sure you follow the rules of the road.